-When transported into aquatic systems, phosphorus causes weed and algae growth.
-When phosphorus levels are too high, excess plant and algal growth creates water quality problems.
-Plants begin to die and decompose, depleting the dissolved oxygen supply in the water – a condition called hypoxia, which can lead to fish kills in some cases.
-Phosphorus is also released from the sediments and from decomposing plants back into the water column, continuing the cycle or algal or plant growth.
+When transported into aquatic systems, nutrients cause weed and algae growth.
+When nutrient levels are too high, excess plant and algal growth creates water quality problems.
+Plants begin to die and decompose, depleting the dissolved oxygen supply in the water - a condition called hypoxia, which can lead to fish kills in some cases.
+Nutrients are also released from the sediment and from decomposing plants back into the water column, continuing the cycle or algal or plant growth.
 The reaction of the aquatic system to an overloading of nutrients is known as eutrophication.
 Hypoxia and eutrophication, to some extent, occur within many of our lakes and streams every year, and occur on a larger scale at the mouth of the Mississippi River where there’s a large “dead zone” in the Gulf of Mexico.
-Eutrophic lakes and streams are also more likely to have higher levels of blue green algae, which can produce blue green algal toxins.
+Eutrophic lakes and streams are also more likely to have higher levels of blue-green algae, which can produce blue-green algal toxins.

-What can I do as a homeowner that will help reduce phosphorus levels in our waters?
+What can I do as a homeowner that will help reduce nutrient levels in our waters?

 Keep leaves, grass clippings, and dirt/sediment off of driveways, sidewalks and the street.
 Rains wash these nutrient rich materials into our storm sewers that lead directly to our streams, rivers, and lakes.
 Maintain healthy greenspaces (trees, landscape and lawn) to capture rainfall and prevent run-off and sedimentation.
-Use a zero-phosphorus fertilizer unless a soil test shows a need for more.
+Unless a soil test shows a need for phosphorus, there is no reason to add more.

-Does bad taste or smell of my drinking water have anything to do with phosphorus in the water?
+Does bad taste or smell of my drinking water have anything to do with nutrients in the water?